maliMirkec/personal-website/site/articles/my-favorite-chrome-extensions-for-web-development-mostly.md

   - productivity
   - extensions
 thumbnail: My_favorite_extensions_for_web_development_erf5gg
-descriptionAlt: A web browser is one of the essential tools for web development.
-Besides default dev tools, there are extensions you could use to make a better web product.
-I am using Chrome most of the time and these are the extensions I prefer.
 description: Essential for web development, web browsers offer extensions to improve web products.
 I use Chrome and prefer these extensions.
 type: articles-item
 sections2: